Treating pain as a perceived expert means that there is a responsibility to understand it from all perspectives first.

 If 'danger > safety' is perceived based on your comments then maladaptive and treatment-resistant pain is more likely.

 This is not just time dependent (please read my blog and the 'tale of two nails') but becomes more of a problem when pain persists due to maladaptive plasticity processes.

 There is a basic, safe and logical alternative management pathway.

 I think it is VITALLY important to do the basic things as well as possible and not to be lured by seductive shortcuts.

 As analogised on my first intro page, solid houses need solid foundations and it is very difficult to rectify faulty foundations afterwards.

 The earlier patients are given full pain understanding, proper perspective and reassurance the better; it is much more difficult to alter long entrenched beliefs further down the track.

 Standard rehabilitation methods have different outcomes if done with the confidence that 'no harm is being done'.
 Contrast this with a tentative approach with poor confidence because structure is perceived as faulty, flawed and worthy of surgery down the track 'if conservative management fails'.
 Comments as simple and innocently intentioned as this one are made commonly.
 In those who do not resist these messages they effectively sabotage benefits that would be obtained from non-interventional pathways.

 Conservative management without appropriate pain literacy education and full perspective is NOT sufficient to be described as 'failed'.

 It is worth considering adding pain literacy education and comprehensive consideration of the injury context to injury management.
 The focus should be on reassuring patients as to the positive adaptability potential of their minds and bodies as well as a good exercise rehabilitation program.
 All this contributes to 'optimal' and safe conservative management for a pain related condition.

 To assist in this re-conceptualisation process I offer the more basic resources on another page and further more professionally oriented ones here.

-Take a risk and take my test yourself and then explore the answers which are all science based and justifiable, but always open to discussion.
+Take my test yourself and then explore the answers which are all science based and justifiable, but always open to discussion.